Payum/Payum/docs/get-it-started.md

 The main purpose of using tokens is to hide any sensitive\guessable information from a spying user.
 All a spying user sees is the random hash so it would be a bit hard to hack your payment process.

 _**Attention**: All sensitive values must not be passed directly but wrapped by `SensitiveValue` class.
-That's required to ensure it would not saved anywhere accidentally.
+That's required to ensure it would not accidentally be saved anywhere.
 For more info read [dedicated chapter](working-with-sensitive-information.md)._

 ## Capture payment